NadithM/Car-Rental-Service/ReadMe.md

    and specific key-controls for given vehicle type (in the case of CAR,CarBodyConfiguration is specific key-control to CAR(FilterParam)). we can extend search functionality for them extending KeyControl.class, BasicVehicleHandler.class by implementing abstract methods without changing the existing methods.

     3. Search-Vehicles works as follows,

-        1. if a vehicle attributes contains single-valued fields (such as Brand,FuelType), corresponding key-control field values will act as OR operations
+        1. if a vehicle attributes contains single-valued fields (such as Brand,FuelType), corresponding key-control field values will act as OR operations.

-        2. if a vehicle attributes contains multi-valued fields (such as Features), corresponding key-control field values will act as AND operations
+        2. if a vehicle attributes contains multi-valued fields (such as Features), corresponding key-control field values will act as AND operations.

         3. if key-controls fields are empty in the search criteria, ANY value of vehicle's corresponding attribute, will be match for search.

     4. when we order the Vehicle for a given DateRange, those date Range will be black-out from availability.
 So won't be showing in the search criteria until it gets unblocked.